GoTestTools/gotestfmt/README.md

 # 🚧 WORK IN PROGRESS: Go test output formatter 🚧

-Are you tired of scrolling through endless Golang test logs in GitHub Actions or other CI systems?
+Are you tired of scrolling through endless Golang test logs in GitHub Actions (or other CI systems)?
 Would you like a test log like this?
 (Click the test cases.)

 <pre>
 <details><summary>✅ TestCase1</summary>